TsLu1s/TSForecasting/README.md

 ## Framework Contextualization <a name = "ta"></a>

-The `TSForecasting` project constitutes an complete and integrated pipeline to Automate Time Series Forecasting applications through the implementation of multivariate approaches integrating regression models referring to modules such as `SKLearn`, `H2O.ai`, `XGBoost` and also univariate approaches of more classics methods such as `Prophet` and `AutoArima`, this following an 'Expanding Window' performance evaluation.
+The `TSForecasting` project offers a comprehensive and integrated pipeline designed to Automate Time Series Forecasting applications.
+By implementing multivariate approaches that incorporate multiple regression models, it combines multiple relevant modules such as `SKLearn`, `AutoGluon`, `CatBoost` and `XGBoost`, following an `Expanding Window` structured approach for performance evaluation ensuring a robust, scalable and optimized forecasting solution.

 The architecture design includes five main sections, these being: data preprocessing, feature engineering, hyperparameter optimization, forecast ensembling and forecasting method selection which are organized and customizable in a pipeline structure.